ShuXingYu94/NGS_Process_Sample/README.md

 ├── MIGadapter.fasta → (Optional)
 └── popmap.txt → (Optional)
 ```
-Normally, Put NGS data files in `./work_dir/BaseCall` is all you need to do.
+Normally, putting NGS data files in `./work_dir/BaseCall` is all you need to do.

 >- For trimming of the original data files, an adapter.fasta file is needed.
 By default, a `MIGadapter.fasta` file will be downloaded.
 >